 Investing as a maverick – consider this

-Trying to reinvent the wheel without having solid experience is a bit foolish – When I worked for Merrill Lynch I remember this new fund manager.
+Trying to reinvent the wheel without having solid experience is a bit foolish – when I worked for Merrill Lynch I remember this new fund manager.
 He was trying to be a maverick.
 The first year he did great, by luck, the next three down and then he was out.
-Similar in chess, people try crazy things when they are inexperienced.
+Similar to chess, people try crazy things when they are inexperienced.
 Trying to pull something over on an advanced player.
 These unorthodox variations are not played for a reason.
 Kasparov would meet young guys trying to play unorthodox movies to trick him.
 These line of attack were not commonly played for a reason.

 The virtue of innovation only rarely compensates for the vice of inadequacy. – Gary Kasparov

-Yes innovate, but first have many arrows in your quiver.
+Yes innovate, but first, have many arrows in your quiver.
 Learn several different strategies and then you can deploy them in different market situations.

 If you want to learn how to invest I again recommend the book by Gary Kasparov.
 This is not an investment book but gives you ideas on how to develop your own style of thinking strategically in business.
-For a general advice or motivational business book, it is one of the best books I have read.
+For general advice or motivational business book, it is one of the best books I have read.
 It is brilliant in its simplicity and really motivates you to look at your thinking process.

 How do I pick stocks?